Royal Icing Carrots – delicious, sugary royal icing piped into adorable carrot transfers; perfect for decorating your Easter treats and carrot sweets.

 - Decorating Tip #2, Round Tip

-If you don’t have pastry bags or decorating tips you could snip the corner off of plastic sandwich bag.
+If you don’t have pastry bags or decorating tips you could snip the corner off of a plastic sandwich bag.
 I’ve never done it this way, but you’ll want to make sure the corner you snip is small.
 You’ll have less control of your piping with this method.

 To create your Royal Icing Carrots I’ve provided step-by-step instructions and a video tutorial.